- 1 We Worship What We Know for Salvation Is from the Jews

 Does all of this have anything to do with our salvation?

 Jesus said to the Samaritan woman, “You worship what you do not know, we worship what we know, for salvation is from the Jews” (John 4:22).

 Today, both Trinitarian Christians and Israelites mistakenly believe that God was named at the burning bush.

-But we know that the Messenger of God, the Angel who “appeared” to Moses was named “He WILL BE” at the burning bush.
+The Jews, the tribe of Judah, knew that the Messenger of God, the Angel who “appeared” to Moses was named “He WILL BE” at the burning bush.
 God said to Moses, “Gather the elders together and tell them, He WILL BE, the ELOHIM of your fathers . . . has appeared to me” (Exodus 3:16).
 The Messenger was Israel’s ELOHIM, of whom God said, “I will save them by He WILL BE their ELOHIM” (Hosea 1:7).

 Excluded from the list of the saved tribes of Israel in Revelation 7 is the tribe of Dan.
 Why?
 Because they set up an image to worship in Judges 18:30.
 Likewise, Trinitarians also set up an image to worship, which John called, “the image of the beast.”
 Because of the confusion of this doctrine, they are unable to see the Name of God recorded in the Bible.

 In the Book of Revelation, the Apostle John compared the “true Jews,” the 144,000, with the Nations, or Gentiles.

 A True Jew Is One Who Rejects Idolatry

 The word “Jew” comes from the name Yahuda, meaning “praise Yah.”